 The City of West Hollywood has long supported increasing its transit options.
-Starting in 2015 the City approved a plan to conduct outreach and build public support of a Metro rail project that would extend the Crenshaw/LAX line (scheduled for completion in 2020) to connect to high volume destinations including LACMA, the Petersen Automotive Museum, the Beverly Center retail complex, Cedars-Sinai Medical Center, Hollywood & Highland, the Sunset Strip and other popular landmarks.
+Starting in 2015, the City approved a plan to conduct outreach and build public support of a Metro rail project that would extend the Crenshaw/LAX line to connect to high volume destinations including LACMA, Pacific Design Center, the Beverly Center retail complex, Cedars-Sinai Medical Center, Hollywood & Highland, the Sunset Strip and other popular landmarks, including the Hollywood Bowl.

-The Crenshaw/LAX Line Northern Extension would also provide linkages to five Metro rail lines (Green, Blue, Purple, Red, and Expo) creating a north-south connection stretching from South Bay to the San Fernando Valley and closing a critical transit gap in the regional network.
+The Crenshaw Northern Extension would also provide linkages to five Metro rail lines (C, A, D, B, and E) creating a north-south connection stretching from South Bay to the San Fernando Valley thus closing a critical transit gap in the regional network.

 After our extensive outreach campaign to garner support for the Northern Crenshaw Extension, the Metro Board unanimously approved a $50 million contract to begin the environmental analysis stage of the project during their August 2020 Board Meeting – 20 years before their original plans projected construction to begin.
 View the support video we put together for the Metro Board here.